 A budget is a plan for your money, within a certain amount of time.
 Making a budget means figuring out how much money you’ll have, what you need to pay for, and how much you’ll have left over.
 Read more about Budget.

-A cash advance is a short term loan that person can take out against the limit on their credit card.
-While they are convenient, they come with much higher interest rates than normal credit card transactions and should be reserved for emergencies.
+A cash advance is a short-term loan provided through your credit card company.
+Cash advances come with much higher interest rates than normal credit card transactions.
 Read more about Cash Advance.

 A checking account is a bank account that allows customers to deposit and withdraw money by using paper checks, ATMs, and debit cards.
 Read more about Checking Account.